AbobafromtheMoon/Console_Application/README.md

 # Course_work
 Hi!
 This is my coursework.
-It was required to develop a desktop application using C# programming language.
+It was required to develop a desktop application using C++ programming language.